Route

 Routing mode phy.can.route.mode

-The routing mode defines how traffic is routed between the primary and the secondary interface.
+The routing mode defines the method used to route traffic between the primary interface and the secondary interfaces.

 Type